-Living and interacting among religious members from different cultural backgrounds and charism, the Religious Formation Program encourages the religious sister to grow in self-knowledge and self-acceptance.
+Living and interacting among religious members from different cultural backgrounds and charism, the Religious Formation Program encourages the religious men and women to grow in self-knowledge and self-acceptance.
 It promotes good physical and psychological health and formation in sexuality and celibacy.
 It teaches the skills for interpersonal relationships essential to a free and mature living.